GuiGou12358/AD-stakers-index-1/README.md

 ## Configure your project

-In the starter package, we have provided a simple example of project configuration.
 You will be mainly working on the following files:

 - The Manifest in `project.yaml`
 - The GraphQL Schema in `schema.graphql`